New Trends in PPC Marketing

 Testing Ad Concepts vs. Testing Ad Copy

 Traditionally most advertisers will go into an ad group and adjust different ads with two to three ads running to change the cop from a keyword stance.
-With the availability of metadata, PPCspecialists could pull this off.
-However, with coming automation, you won’t have direct access to user search-term data and thus cannot tactfully adjust performance on keywords alone.
+With the availability of metadata, PPC specialists could pull this off.
+However, with the coming automation, you won’t have direct access to user search-term data and thus cannot tactfully adjust performance on keywords alone.
 Ultimately segmenting on micro-data points harms the end-user with poor relevancy and fails to match their intent.
-Most of the time, if marketers would write the ads were written better, then the user experience would increase.
+Most of the time, if marketers wrote the ads better, then the user experience would increase.

 Testing Ad Concepts will give you more information about your end-user and enable you to measure your ads more systematically.
 The idea is that we are testing concepts for the brand, and we are testing it across all campaigns.
 Doing this takes you back to focusing on the brand messaging to build ideas that will be enticing.

 - Brand – shout out clear and strong messages

 - Value – discuss price relativity within the ads